 Summer Doctoral Research Scholarship Program – This scholarship awards $5,000 to help alleviate the need for doctoral students to teach during the summer and focus on research.
-Accepting applications Winter 2015.
+Application due by March 1.
 Apply here.

 Doctoral Student Grant Program – This program is designed to assist doctoral students pursuing research in the area of management accounting.
 Apply here.

 Mariam K. Chamberlain Dissertation Award

 Applications are accepted each year for the Mariam K. Chamberlain Dissertation Award.
 Established in 2013 through a generous $100,000 matching grant from the Ford Foundation, the Award honors and extends the vision of the organization’s first President, Dr. Mariam K. Chamberlain, who passed away at the age of 94 in April 2013.